Balloon: Makeup

 Traditionally balloons are manufactured from plastic.
 With the rise of worldwide awareness for environmental conservation, some balloon manufacturers started making balloons out of biodegradable materials, which are made entirely of natural recyclable rubber trees.
 These balloons manufacturing processes preserve the natural state of the material in such a way that allows it to degrade relatively quickly.
-Some of the manufacturers only use rubber trees that are grown in plantations that receive the Rainforest Alliance’s approval, and at which its representatives conduct regular inspections in order to make sure that the farmers meet several criteria set to ascertain that the biological diversity in the area is maintained, and that no worker or natural resource is abused in the material manufacturing process.
+Some of the manufacturers only use rubber trees that are grown in plantations that receive the Rainforest Alliance's approval, and at which its representatives conduct regular inspections in order to make sure that the farmers meet several criteria set to ascertain that the biological diversity in the area is maintained, and that no worker or natural resource is abused in the material manufacturing process.

 Another environmental problem with latex balloons is not the effects the balloons have on the environment once they are decomposed, but when they are being made.
 When latex is being produced, it produces greenhouse gases, such as CO2, CH4, N2O.
-This is becoming an increasing problem, especially in Thailand which is responsible for 35% of the worlds natural rubber production.
+This is becoming an increasing problem, especially in Thailand which is responsible for 35% of the world's natural rubber production.

 At the start of the 21st century, balloon recycling or reuse for other purposes was in its infancy.
 As of 2020, several balloon manufacturers have developed methods for effective balloon waste disposal, and some manufacturers use recycled balloons to produce other products, such as toys for pets.